-Taking care of primary school learners We leveraged our core competencies, assets, products and partnerships to ensure primary school learners could return to school safely during the pandemic.
-In April 2020, 100 TFG employees returned to the Prestige Factory in Maitland to produce 500 000 face masks, of which a portion were donated by the TFG Foundation to the most vulnerable primary school learners.
-We partnered with the Department of Education (DoE) and Gift of the Givers to reach learners across South Africa.
+Taking care of primary school learners school learners could return to school safely during the pandemic.
+In April 2020, 100 the TFG Foundation to the most vulnerable primary school learners.
+We partnered with the Department of Education (DoE) and Gift of the Givers to reach learners across South